Will Wise is a professional question-asker!

 In his role at World In Conversation, in the Center for Public Diplomacy at Penn State University, he trains people—from undergrad students to NATO soldiers—to have meaningful conversations that transform how they see the world.

-After college, Will joined the Peace Corp and he credits his international experiences with helping him let go of how he sees the world and learning to embrace the other.
+After college, Will joined the Peace Corps.
+He credits his international experiences with helping him let go of how he sees the world and learning to embrace the other.
 The themes of exploration, connection and trust permeate both his personal and professional life.

 Will lives in Central Pennsylvania with his wife and 3 young children and he strives to model curiosity and assumption-questioning.
 In this episode he shares the many ways he does this and the challenges but also the rewards of approaching life this way.